dineshkummarc/imonaplane/doc/feature.md

-* join exiisting flight
+* following/followers separately on flight page
-* show a page per flight with people on that plan (following/followers separately)
 * start page: upcoming flights me/following
 * email user when following books a new flight
-* tweet this flight

 * enter flight no./date by tweeting

 ## other ideas
-* do something with seat numbers
+* enter set number and see who's sitting next to you

 ## done
 * twitter signup/signin
 * enter flight no./date
+* join existing flight
+* tweet this flight
+* show a page per flight with people on that plane